Chust3r/realflow/README.md

 -  **Message Retention**: Save and access historical messages in your channels (_in development_).
 -  **Security**: Credential-based authentication with public and secret keys.
 -  **User-friendly Interface**: Intuitive dashboard for managing and monitoring your channels.
--  **Real-time Communication**: Real-time communication with WebSockets or other protocols contained in [Socket.IO](https://socket.io).
+-  **Real-time Communication**: Implements a real-time communication protocol with native WebSockets.
 -  **Event**: Visualize events in real-time.

 ## Technologies